Full-day and half-day tours

 Ridonjira nature path (only in summer)

 This trail is closed during winter due to avalanche risk.

 Follow the red markings along Abiskoeatnu to the creek Ridonjira.
 Here the nature trail branches off and follows the brook up through a nice birch forest.
 Higher up there is a series of waterfalls.
 At the tree line, the trail crosses the course of the brook.
 You come out on flowering heaths and meadows.
 The abundance of flowers is due to limestone in the soil as well as the good circulation of groundwater.

 The path goes under the cableway and then branches off on a steep upward slope to the top station.
 From the top station a trip down on the cableway is recommended.
 You can also choose to walk down on the slalom hill, or on the same path as you walked up.

 Nissonjåkka’s suspension bridge

-Follow the orange trail marks of Njakajaure nature trail and Kungsleden (the King’s Trail) four kilometres to the suspension bridge.
+Follow the orange trail marks of Njakajaure nature trail and Kungsleden (the King’s Trail) for four kilometres to the suspension bridge.
 Along the last kilometre of the trail you can see traces of several of Nissonjåkka’s older courses in the terrain.
 The ground is inundated here during years with strong spring floods.
-On the other side of the suspension bridge, you find Nisson campsite, with a windbreak and fireplace.
+On the other side of the suspension bridge, you find Nisson campsite, with a place for tents, fireplaces and latrines.